Slappy: Hey! Isaac Newton. Interesting bit of trivia for you.

 - Garfield and Friends:

 - One episode has Garfield getting chased by a dog.
 At one point, the chase has them on the ceiling.
 During that moment, Garfield stops to ask if the dog has sharp claws.
-When the dog shakes his head, Garfield tells him that he shouldn't be on the ceiling causing the dog to fall.
+When the dog shakes his head, Garfield tells him that he can't be on the ceiling because of that causing the dog to fall.

 - Lampshaded during a U.S. Acres segment.
 Orson points out that, in the real world, if you stepped off a cliff, you'd fall into the chasm the exact moment your feet stepped into thin air — whereas, in a cartoon, if you do the same thing, "you don't fall until you realize you're falling".

 - The Grim Adventures of Billy & Mandy: When Billy and his dad enter a metal competition, Billy's dad decides to make a flashy entrance by flying onto the stage.
 However, the moment Billy says "I didn't know you could fly," his dad immediately realizes what Billy is saying and falls.

 - Looney Tunes: In the short "Birdy and the Beast", Tweety jumps off a tree to fly away from a hungry cat, and the cat jumps off the tree to fly after him.
 Of course, he plummets once he's aware of what he's doing.